Antiproton: Production

 Antiprotons were routinely produced at Fermilab for collider physics operations in the Tevatron, where they were collided with protons.
 The use of antiprotons allows for a higher average energy of collisions between quarks and antiquarks than would be possible in proton–proton collisions.
 This is because the valence quarks in the proton, and the valence antiquarks in the antiproton, tend to carry the largest fraction of the proton or antiproton's momentum.

 Formation of antiprotons requires energy equivalent to a temperature of 10 trillion K (10^{13} K), and this does not tend to happen naturally.
 However, at CERN, protons are accelerated in the Proton Synchrotron to an energy of 26 GeV and then smashed into an iridium rod.
-The protons bounce off the iridium nuclei with enough energy for matter to be created.
+The protons bounce off the iridium nuclei with enough energy for matter to be “created” (transforming kinetic energy into new matter particles).
 A range of particles and antiparticles are formed, and the antiprotons are separated off using magnets in vacuum.

+On 24 March 2026, the BASE experiment team at CERN successfully transported a cloud of 92 antiprotons accumulated in a portable cryogenic Penning trap after disconnecting it from the experimental facility, loading the trap onto a truck, transporting it across CERN’s main site and then again continue experiment operation with same antimatter after transport, overcoming limitation of antimatter being difficult to preserve as it annihilates upon contact with matter.

 Measurements

 In July 2011, the ASACUSA experiment at CERN determined the mass of the antiproton to be 1836.1526736±(23) times that of the electron.
 This is the same as the mass of a proton, within the level of certainty of the experiment.

 In October 2017, scientists working on the BASE experiment at CERN reported a measurement of the antiproton magnetic moment to a precision of 1.5 parts per billion.
 It is consistent with the most precise measurement of the proton magnetic moment (also made by BASE in 2014), which supports the hypothesis of CPT symmetry.
 This measurement represents the first time that a property of antimatter is known more precisely than the equivalent property in matter.

-In January 2022, by comparing the charge-to-mass ratios between antiproton and negatively charged hydrogen ion, the BASE experiment has determined the antiproton's charge-to-mass ratio is identical to the proton's, down to 16 parts per trillion.
+In January 2022, by comparing the charge-to-mass ratios between antiproton and negatively charged hydrogen ion, the BASE experiment has determined the antiproton's charge-to-mass ratio is identical to that of the proton, down to 16 parts per trillion.